nablarch/nablarch-document/en/application_framework/adaptors/webspheremq_adaptor.rst

 .. _webspheremq_adaptor:

-IBM WebSphere MQ Adapter
+IBM MQ Adapter
 ==================================================

 .. contents:: Table of contents
   :depth: 3
   :local:

-Provides an adapter to use `IBM WebSphere MQ (external site) <https://www.ibm.com/support/knowledgecenter/SSFKSJ_7.5.0/com.ibm.mq.pro.doc/q001010_.htm>`_ with :ref:`the MOM messaging function of Nablarch <mom_messaging>` .
+Provides an adapter to use `IBM MQ (external site) <https://www.ibm.com/docs/en/ibm-mq/9.3?topic=mq-about>`_ with :ref:`the MOM messaging function of Nablarch <mom_messaging>` .

-Refer to the official Website and manuals of IBM Corporation for the specifications and construction procedures of WebSphere MQ.
+Refer to the official Website and manuals of IBM Corporation for the specifications and construction procedures of IBM MQ.

 Module list
 --------------------------------------------------